-Notice, the Jews didn't oppose Paul on theological grounds.
+The Jews didn't oppose Paul on theological grounds.

 They were just jealous.
-Today, Judaism has largely lost its missionary zeal.
-Judaism has a "live and let live" attitude.
-But in the first century the Jews of the Diaspora - the Jews in Gentile lands - eagerly tried to win Gentile converts to Judaism.
+Today, Judaism has lost its missionary zeal.
+For the most part Jews have a "live and let live" attitude.
+But in the first century the Jews of the Diaspora - those in Gentile lands - eagerly tried to win Gentile converts to Judaism.
 To jealous Jews Paul's persuasiveness was unwelcomed competition.

 So they "took some of the evil men from the marketplace, and gathering a mob, set all the city in an uproar and attacked the house of Jason, and sought to bring them out to the people."
-The Jews hired thugs to inflame a mob and storm the house Paul had occupied.
+The Jews hired thugs to inflame a mob and storm the house Paul occupied.

 "But when they did not find them..."
 Paul wasn't at home!
 "They dragged Jason and some brethren to the rulers of the city..."
-Imagine, Jason, a long-time Thessalonian.
-He's just minding his own business, when a mob storms his house, breaks down his front door, and drags him through the streets to city hall.
+Imagine, Jason, a long-time resident of Thessalonica - he's minding his own business.
+He's probably watching the

+Braves game when a mob storms his house, breaks down his front door, and drags him through the streets to city hall.

 And notice the mob was "crying out, "These who have turned the world upside down have come here too."
+This was one of Paul's greatest compliments.

-Here Paul's critics, his staunchest enemies admit, he'd turned the whole world upside down for Jesus!
+Here his critics - his staunchest enemies - admitted, He had turned the world upside down for Jesus!

 If you haven't noticed lately, this world is wrong-side up.
 It calls evil good and good evil.
 It mocks the Savior and worships sin.
-People draw their breath from God; then deny He even exists.
+People draw their breath from God, and then deny He exists.
 This world is wrong-side up.